marizmelo/DORM/README.md

 ----
 Todo list made with [todo.c](https://github.com/marizmelo/todo.c):

-     1	+ watch function - re-generate files uppon change
+     2  + if extension is .coffee convert to js and than to HTML 3  + watch function - re-generate files uppon change 4  + -j option to convert to jade
-     2	+ -j option to convert to jade
+     5  + automatic children object, check for predefined options [attr,text, etc] 6  + include doctype number version instead of string 7  + convert to CoffeeScript objects
-     3	+ automatic children object, check for predefined options [attr,text, etc] 4	+ include doctype number version instead of string 5	+ convert to CoffeeScript objects
+     8  + html2js js2html modules inside DORM
-     6	+ html2js js2html modules inside DORM
+     9  + travis
-     7	+ travis
+    10  + tests
-     8	+ tests
+    11  + JavaScript events
-     9	+ JavaScript events
+    12  + client version
-    10	+ client version
+    13  - Insert inline stylesheets
-    11	- Insert inline stylesheets
+    14  - deal with self-closed elements like <br>
-    12	- deal with self-closed elements like <br>
+    15  - Insert ATTR on tags
-    13	- Insert ATTR on tags
+    16  - Insert TEXT as content of TAG
-    14	- Insert TEXT as content of TAG
+    17  - transfer text to children element
-    15	- transfer text to children element
+    18  - Add chain methods
-    16	- Add chain methods
+    19  - find solution for <span> in the middle of TEXT 20  - add -pretty option for indented output, otherwise will be minified 21  - doctype
-    17	- find solution for <span> in the middle of TEXT 18	- add -pretty option for indented output, otherwise will be minified 19	- doctype
+    22  - tabspaces for indentation
-    20	- tabspaces for indentation
+    23  - STYLE method
-    21	- STYLE method
+    24  - Pretty indentation for output
-    22	- Pretty indentation for output
+    25  - include commander for command-line options 26  - minify option with commander
-    23	- include commander for command-line options
+    27  - -o (output) will create HTML files as output with the same name as the JSON files of input 28  - auto executable program
-    24	- minify option with commander
+    29  - convert into NPM module
-    25	- -o (output) will create HTML files as output with the same name as the JSON files of input 26	- auto executable program
+    30  - HandleBars to render template variables
-    27	- convert into NPM module
+    31  - add .dorm extension for dorm files